brabect1/sta_basics_course/doc/sta_basics_course.rst

   *Capture clock* is a clock source that samples/*captures* a signal change in the *endpoint* of a *timing path*.

   For a given *timing path* the *launch* and *capture clocks* can have the same or different origin.
-As for the clock active edges that yield data *launching* and *cpaturing*, these may be the same or they may be different.
+As for the clock active edges that yield data *launching* and *capturing*, these may be the same or they may be different.

 .. examples of launch/capture clocks in figures